scolapicchioni/blazor/Lab01/readme.md

 From now on, your server is free to shut itself down if it pleases, because your client is not going to need it anymore.
 All what follows happens on the browser.

-- `dotnet.wasm` starts (it's the mono runtime) and runs `PhotoSharingApplication.Frontend.BlazorWebAssembly.dll`
+- `dotnet.wasm` starts (it's the mono runtime) and runs `PhotoSharingApplication.Frontend.Client.dll`
 - Our dll contains the `Program` class with the `Main` method
 - The `Main` method
   - creates a `WebAssemblyHostBuilder` (which acts as a sort of hosting environment for our application)